 Lefkada (known also as Leukada and Lefkas) is the fourth biggest island of the Ionian group and lies between Corfu and Kefalonia.
-Its name comes from the Greek word for `white` (`leukos`) due to the white rocks in the southern coastline of the island.
-Lefkada can be reach not only by ferry, but also by car because it is connected to the mainland with a floating bridge.
+Its name comes from the Greek word for "white" ("leukos") due to the white rocks in the southern coastline of the island.
+Along with Evia, these are the two islands of Greece which can be visited without ferry because they are connected to the mainland with floating bridges.

 Most part of the island is covered by mountains and green hills, and the coastline is very rich and includes many capes and peninsulas in its eastern and southern part.
 The west and east coasts are utterly different but you have most probably seen photos of fabulous large beaches with incredible milky blue colour of the sea.
 The photos are not manipulated for sure and this specific color of the sea is typical for the coast of some Ionian islands, as in Lefkada this applies for all west beaches.
 The picturesque Porto Katsiki and Egremni are the most famous and presented in world top rankings of Greek and Mediterranean beaches.
 Other famous beaches on the west coast are Kathisma, Gialos and the three beaches of Kalamitsi, all covered with tiny white pebbles and coarse sand.
 One thing you should be aware while on Lefkada is that those beautiful scenic beaches are often exposed to strong winds, waves and none of them is shallow around the shore.
 And on the contrary, the east beaches which face mainland Greece are usually shallow and very calm, but they lack that unique shade of blue and they have no sand at all.